Pakistan releases Indian embassy staff detained over alleged hit-and-run incident - Local News 8

 Pakistan releases Indian embassy staff detained over alleged hit-and-run incident

-Two employees at India’s embassy to Pakistan have been released after they were detained in relation to an alleged hit-and-run incident in the capital Islamabad.
+Two employees at India’s embassy to Pakistan have been released after they were detained in relation to an alleged hit-and-run incident in the capital Islamabad, an incident that sparked a heated back-and-forth between the two countries.

 Alarm was raised Monday when the Times of India reported that two diplomatic staffers were “missing in Pakistan,” with a suggestion the case was related to the recent expulsion by New Delhi of Pakistan officials accused of espionage.